5 Best Zinc Supplements for Fertility

 Key benefit: Best value chelated zinc — effective for both male and female fertility on a budget.

 Why it’s good: Combines zinc bisglycinate with copper bisglycinate in a 15:1 ratio — deliberately addressing the zinc-copper balance that most single-zinc supplements ignore.
-Long-term zinc supplementation depletes copper; this formula prevents that from becoming a secondary problem.
+A review found that 62% of patients prescribed zinc were given doses sufficient to cause copper deficiency, yet the risk was rarely monitored (Sauer et al., 2015).

 • 15 mg zinc bisglycinate + 1 mg copper bisglycinate